tqv-notes/ray_tracing/README.md

-The main purpose of this code is to learn about ray tracing.
+The main purpose of this code is (for me) to learn about ray tracing.
 It is based on the lectures of Peter Shirley et al.

 Instructions: